zackify/react-runner/readme.md

 ##react-runner

+Goal: Abstract running / building assets on web and native so tht you can rely on the same commands for all platforms.
+Hide the need for webpack and babel, but allow using custom `.babelrc` and webpack configs.

 ###Todo

  - production command to get transpiled js
  - server rendering
  - use custom webpack config

 A tool to quickly get started on building a react app.
 The end goal is to run any jsx file in dev mode, output to production, or even a production ready way to server render your app.
+Provides a uniform api for running reactjs and native apps

 ```js
 npm install react-runner -g
 ```

-###rr init
+Commands can be ran by `react-runner` or `rr` for short.

+###init

 Run this command in a new project folder, or even an existing react app.
 It wil install the required dependencies needed to run your app.
 You don't need to worry about making a webpack config.
 If you need to use a custom config, this will use that instead (coming soon).

-###rr dev
+###development

-`rr dev index.jsx` runs your react code using a webpack dev server on `localhost:8080`
+- `rr index.jsx` runs your react code using a webpack dev server on `localhost:8080`
+- `rr ios` to run an ios app
+- `rr android` to run react native android project

+###build

+build assets for native and web (coming soon)

 ###Example